iterative/datachain-examples/llm/pdf-processing/pdf-processing-post-api.md

 DataChain.from_dataset("embedded-documents").show()
 ```
-The resulting dataset will look like this:
+The resulting dataset will look like in the image below:

 ![DataChain output image](output.png "DataChain output")